spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Array Method - `filter`, `ES6`, `vocab`

-   :question: \_\_\_ is an array method that creates a new array with elements that pass the test of a provided function.
+   ❓ \_\_\_ is an array method that creates a new array with elements that pass the test of a provided function.

    - `map()`
    - `reduce()`